PXZUpLUK/Reforestation/README.md

-## What do you call your friend who stands in a hole?
-Phil.
+## What did the 0 say to the 8?
+Nice belt.